noakawa/ihomes_scraping/README.md

   - city_id - foreign key to the table City with a one to many relation

 2. Type_of_property
-  a. id - unique id for each type of property; primary key for this table
+  - id - unique id for each type of property; primary key for this table
-  b. type - name of type
+  - type - name of type

 3. Price - store the price of each property and the curent date of price estimation.
 Every time the prices change it adds a row with new price and the date.
-  a. id - unique id for each type of property; primary key for this table
+  - id - unique id for each type of property; primary key for this table
-  b. property_id - foreign key to the table Pice; it's a one to many relation tothe table Propety
+  - property_id - foreign key to the table Pice; it's a one to many relation tothe table Propety
-  c. date_of_today
+  - date_of_today
-  d. price - price for the property according to property_id
+  - price - price for the property according to property_id

 4. Cities - in this table we'll store the name of each city were the property is located
- a. id- unique id for each city; primary key for this table
+ - id- unique id for each city; primary key for this table
- b. city_name
+ - city_name

 ### ERD_ihomes.sql